nvim-treesitter/nvim-treesitter/README.md

 #### Feature `X` does not work for `{language}`...

-First, check the `## {language} parser healthcheck` section of `:checkhealth` for any warning.
+First, check the `health#nvim_treesitter#check` and the `health#treesitter#check` sections of `:checkhealth` for any warning.
 If there is one, it's highly likely that this is the cause of the problem.

+Next check the `## Parser/Features` subsection of the `health#nvim_treesitter#check` section of `:checkhealth` to ensure the desired module is enabled for your language.
+If not, you might be missing query files; see [Adding queries](#adding-queries).

+Finally, ensure Neovim is correctly identifying your language's filetype using the `:echo &filetype` command while one of your language's files is open in Neovim.
+If not, add a short Vimscript file to nvim-treesitter's `ftdetect` runtime directory following [Neovim's documentation](https://neovim.io/doc/user/filetype.html#new-filetype) on filetype detection.
+You can also quickly & temporarily set the filetype for a single buffer with the `:set filetype=langname` command to test whether it fixes the problem.

 If everything is okay, then it might be an actual error.
 In that case, feel free to [open an issue here](https://github.com/nvim-treesitter/nvim-treesitter/issues/new/choose).

 #### I get `module 'vim.treesitter.query' not found`